bartificer/programming-by-stealth/docs/pbs29.md

 Variables that ‘contain’ objects do not behave like this.
 Why?
 Because they contain **references** to the objects, not the objects themselves.

 When you have a variable that ‘contains’ an object and then create another variable and assign it equal to the first, what gets copied is the reference, **not** the object.
-You now have two copies of the same ‘address’, so you have in effect created an alias to the object.
+You now have two copies of the same ‘address’.
+You have in effect created an alias to the object.
 The object effectively has two names, but there is still only one object.
 If you alter the object via one of its names, the value ‘contained’ in the other will also change.
 This kind of _spooky action at a distance_ can really catch you out if you’re not careful!

 Forgetting that variables can only hold references to objects results in some of the most brain-bending bugs imaginable.
 You could easily loose your sanity as changing one variable inexplicably (to you) breaks something hundreds of lines removed in your code.
-Finding these kinds of bugs can be really tricky, so you really want to avoid them.
-That’s why I’ve been repeating the fact that objects contain **references** to variables so often in this segment – don’t think it’s possible to over-emphasise the point!
+Finding these kinds of bugs can be really tricky; so you really want to avoid them.
+That’s why I’ve been repeating the fact that objects contain **references** to variables so often in this segment – don’t think it’s possible to overemphasise the point!

 The code snippet below illustrates this _spooky action at a distance_ for you: